Hawaii Marijuana Laws

 Sale and Delivery

-Sale or delivery of any amount of cannabis within 750 feet of a school or park, or within 10 feet of a parked school vehicle, is a felony and carries a maximum sentence of five years in prison and $10,000 in fines.
+Sale or delivery of any amount of cannabis within 750 feet of a school or park, or within 10 feet of a parked school vehicle, is a felony and carries a maximum sentence of 5 years in prison and $10,000 in fines.

 Offense | Penalty | Incarceration | Max.
 Fine |